 So my soul desires to leave the prison of this dark body and see you in truth."✞

-Dr. Thomas Ken (1637-1711 AD), the former Anglican Bishop of Bath and Wells, adds a further Holy Trinity blessing of his own.
+Dr. Thomas Ken (1637-1711 AD), the former Anglican Bishop of Bath and Wells, adds a special Holy Trinity blessing of his own.

 "Blessing and honor, thanksgiving